hao-gu/usaco-problems/README.md

 # usaco-problems

-bronze problems only so far
+bronze problems only so far.

 most are brute force 😈😈